luau-lang/site/src/content/docs/reference/api.md

 Array elements and hash key/values are copied over without a deep clone.
 Metatable is copied without a deep clone.
 If the original was read-only, the copy becomes read-write again.
-If the original was used as an environment table and marked as 'sandboxed', the copy loses that property.
+If the original was used as an environment table and marked a safe environment table, the copy loses that property.

 ```c
 int lua_next(lua_State* L, int idx);